Getting the Time Right in Python

 different values.
 No, it has nothing to do with a New York minute being any faster than a minute in California, it has everything to do with localtime.

-Let’s take a look at two more methods, time.localtime()
+Let’s take a long commute. time.localtime()

 and the terribly named time.gmtime()